romanitalian/ansible-install-deps/README.md

 - SSH access to the target computer (for remote installation)
 - For macOS: Xcode Command Line Tools
 - For Raspberry Pi: Raspberry Pi OS (64-bit)
+- For Ubuntu: Ubuntu 22.04 LTS or newer

 ## Usage